Updated Aug 15, 2023

 Staying on top of your income, expenses, and sales taxes is critical to running a successful business and being prepared for everyone's favorite season... tax time!

 To help you do just that, Dubsado has some simple bookkeeping tools built right in.
-For most small businesses, these tools will save you from having to invest in a separate bookkeeping software!
+For most small businesses, these tools will save you from having to invest in separate bookkeeping software!
 But if your accounting needs are more extensive, we also offer integrations with Quickbooks Online and Xero.

 All of the bookkeeping tools can be found in the main menu under Reporting.
 Let's take a look at each one!

 Under Reporting >> Invoices, you will find a list of all invoices across all projects.
 Click on any invoice in the list to preview it in more detail.

-If you would like to make edits to an invoice or send it via email to your client, click the Go to Project button from the invoice preview.
+If you would like to make edits to an invoice or send it via email to your client, click on the invoice, and then click the Go to project button.

-Click on the Overdue Invoices tab at the top of the Invoices page to see all invoices with overdue payments.
-An invoice can only show up in this list if it has a payment plan, since payment plans are what set the due dates for payment.
+All overdue invoices will show under the Status column.
+An invoice can only show up in this list if it has a payment plan since payment plans are what set the due dates for payment.

-You can also export a CSV file of your invoices if you would like to generate your own reports in a spreadsheet outside of Dubsado.
-Just click Export as CSV while viewing the All Invoices tab.
+Click on Export as CSV to create a CSV file of your invoices if you would like to generate your own reports in a spreadsheet outside of Dubsado.

 Under Reporting >> Transactions, you'll find a log of individual income and expense transactions.
 You can filter the transactions you'd like to see and export a CSV of the resulting list.